noxiryma/pp2_js_rpsls/README.md

 ![Bungee screenshot](assets/images/readme_images/bungee_font.webp)

 with a weight of 400 the font is easy to read and prints the text on the page in all capital letters.
-Much like old arcade games.
+Much like the old arcade games I was referencing for style inspiration but with this font it creates a smoother and modern appearance for the site.

 For the rest of the content outside of h1 to h6 and the buttons.
 I used a different font called